stefvndev/stefvndev/README.md

 *   🌍  I'm based in Belgrade, Serbia
 *   🖥️  See my portfolio at <a target="_blank" rel="noreferrer" href='https://stefantopalovicdev.vercel.app/'>Portfolio</a>
-*   🧠  I'm learning all about Front-end
+*   🧠  Currently learning React Redux
 *   🤝  I'm open to collaborating on interesting projects as a developer

 ### Skills